Nature of Tin & Lead

 Tin is a body clean, imperfect, engendered of ARGENT-VIVE pure, fixed, and not fixed clear, being white outwardly, but red inwardly, and of the like SULPHUR.
 Tin lacks only decoction, or digestion.

 Alchemical Tin is the Manipura chakra of the yogis or the Jupiter center of esoteric astrology.
 In the body its location is approximately at the level of the solar plexus.
 In the order of “cleanness” it is second out from the Sun center, according to Bacon.
 It is imperfect.
-Like its super-conscious expression (Argent Vive), the self-conscious (sulphur) expression through this center is white outwardly but still red within.
-What Bacon is inferring is that, predominantly, sub-conscious elements are still expressed through this center, or alchemically speaking, tin’s sulphur is yet naturally attached to salt-ish tendencies.
+Like its super-conscious expression (Argent Vive), the self-conscious (Sulphur) expression through this center is white outwardly but still red within.
+What Bacon is inferring is that, predominantly, subconscious elements are still expressed through this center, or alchemically speaking, Tin’s sulphur is yet naturally attached to Salt-ish tendencies.
+The habitual negative Jupiterian subconscious expressions may play out as over-indulging tendencies on all levels to the point that they could adversely effect our health, vitality and well-being.

 In alchemy-speak when self-consciousness (sulphur) aligns its powers with super-consciousness (mercury or Argent Vive), the combination is called “white sulphur.”
-When self-conscious expressions are rooted in habitual sub-conscious tendencies or habit patterns, alchemists labeled this “red sulphur.”
-The effects within the personality complex show up as predominant tendencies toward pomposity, raw materialism, strong pride, and rigid conservatism, to name a few.
+When self-conscious expressions are rooted in habitual negative subconscious tendencies or habit patterns, alchemists labeled this “red sulphur.”
+The effects within the personality complex show up as predominant tendencies toward pomposity, raw materialism, strong pride rigid conservatism and the squandering of energies and resources, to name a few.
 These are some of the more base expressions exuding from an ill aspected Jupiter in a natal horoscope.
-This is the equivalent, alchemically speaking, of tin steeped in salt-ish tendencies, or as Roger Bacon says, “but red inwardly.”
+This is the equivalent, alchemically speaking, of tin steeped in Salt-ish tendencies, or as Roger Bacon says, “but red inwardly.”
 Bacon suggests that all that is needed to sublimate the finer tendencies within this center is “decoction,” or prolonged meditation.
 Meditation turns sulphur toward Argent Vive in ALL the metals.

 Of the Nature of Lead